atomisthq/docs/docs/reference-docs/rug.md

 Here we've defined a custom grammar where can now easily edit the document according to the identified structure, rather than having to attempt to edit the document in a textual and potentially error prone way.

 ## Escaping into JavaScript

 Rug is intentionally limited, aiming for readability rather than power.
 However, it makes it easy to escape to JavaScript at any time to perform more complex tasks.
+Currently there are two places where you can escape into JavaScript:

+* JavaScript Expressions
+* JavaScript Blocks

+### Escaping into JavaScript Expressions

-Anywhere an expresson value is required, curly braces can be used to enclose a JavaScript statement or statements.
+Anywhere an expression value is required, curly braces can be used to enclose a JavaScript statement or statements.
 As in Scala, the last statement in the expression will be used as the value of the expression.
 In the following example, the value of the JavaScript statement is passed to the `setContent` method on the `file` type.

 ```
 with file f when name = "thing.txt"